Katz type p-adic L-functions for primes p non-split in the CM field: Introduction.

 Let $\chi\in \Sigma_{cc}^{(1)}(k, c,\fN,\epsilon)$ be a character of infinity type $(k-1-j,1+j)$ with $0\leq j \leq r:=k-2$ and such that the $p$-power of the conductor is $p^n$ with $n\ge 2$.
 Then $\chi$ can be seen as a $p$-adic character of $\widehat{\Sigma}^{(2), p^n}(k, c, \fN, \epsilon)$, i.e., we can evaluate the $p$-adic $L$-functions on it.
 We have

 Notice that, as in the split case, the formula does not involve the derivative of the $p$-adic $L$-function but its value.

 We remark that Daniel Kriz has a different construction of $p$-adic $L$-functions in the cases in which $p$ is not split in $K$ by defining a $p$-adic analogue of the Shimura-Maass operator $\delta_k$ on the functions of the perfectoid tower of modular curves of level $Np^\infty$, more precisely on the functions on the supersingular locus of that perfectoid tower.
 See \cite{kriz}.
 Our work has been inspired by Kriz's report on this construction.
-Unfortunately, in loc.~cit.~no interpolation formula is proven so that, for the time being, we cannot compare Kriz's $p$-adic $L$-functions with ours.
+So far no comparison between the two constructions is available but we hope to report on on such a result soon.

+We'd also like to remark that the recent progress on the Iwasawa theory of supersingular elliptic curves in articles like \cite{burungale_ota_kobayashi_1}, \cite{burungale_ota_kobayashi_2}, \cite{ciperiani} gives hope that it would be soon possible to understand Iwasawa theoretic properties of the $p$-adic $L$-functions defined in this article.

 {\bf Acknowledgements.} We are grateful to Henri Darmon for encouraging us to think about this topic and for many useful discussions pertaining to this matter.
+We thank the anonymous referee for the very careful reading of the article and for many comments which hopefully lead to its improvement.